hawa1222/real-time-data-processing/README.md

    - The MySQL data source should be automatically configured based on the `datasource.yml` file.
    - The default dashboard for visualising stock data should be imported automatically based on the `stock_data_dashboard.json` file.

-## Project Architecture

-The project consists of the following components:

-- Kafka Producer: A Python script that fetches real-time stock data from the Financial Modeling Prep API and publishes it to a Kafka topic.
-- Kafka: A distributed streaming platform that ingests real-time data from the Kafka Producer and makes it available for processing.
-- Spark: A distributed computing system that consumes data from Kafka, processes it in real-time, and stores the processed data in a MySQL database.
-- MySQL: A relational database management system used to store the processed stock data.
-- Grafana: An open-source platform for data visualization and monitoring, used to create dashboards and visualise the processed stock data.

-The project uses `requirements.txt` files to manage the Python dependencies for the Kafka producer and Spark processing scripts.
-The dependencies are installed within the respective Docker containers during the build process.

 ## Additional Configuration